guni12/siteshop/README.md

     ),

 Here you can alter the label-names from Home, Modules etc. to something else.
 Beware - you will lose the translation to Swedish via the .mo-file then, unless you learn to edit this file with an editer as Poedit.
 You can add more labels if you follow the exact same pattern.
-An array in the config-file shows you which controllers you can use:
+An array in the config-file shows which controllers you can use:
 $ss->config['controllers'] = array(...

 I have chosen to only include the my-navbar in the bb theme and both navbar and my-navbar in the grid theme.
 But you can go to the bb-folder, find and uncomment this code,